ricardovelero/python-turtle-breakout-game/README.md

-A simple Python and Tkinter implementation of the 80s game Breakout.
+A simple Python and Turtle implementation of the 80s game Breakout.

 To Do:
 1) Randomize brick sizes.